khaledbahaa2400/khaledbahaa2400/README.md

 ## Hi there, I'm Khaled Bahaa 👋

-* Final-year Computer Science student with a strong passion for backend development.
+* A Computer Science fresh graduate with a strong passion for backend development.

 <hr>